BenMactavsin/Roblox-Luau-Global-Extractor/README.md

 # Roblox Studio Global Variable Fetcher
- A very badly written implementation of searching ASCII strings in Roblox Studio executable to find possible list of globals.
+ A barebone implementation of searching ASCII strings in Roblox Studio executable to find possible list of globals.

 # Why?
  Because I needed to get a list of globals every version update and doing it by hand was starting to become irritating and [matthewdean's implementation](https://github.com/matthewdean/roblox-global-variable-enumerator) wasn't working for me for some unknown reason.